SUU Seal (for official use only)

 3. It is unlawful for a Procurement Participant to ask, receive, offer to receive, accept, or ask for a promise to receive a Kickback for a Procurement Participant or for another person.

-5. A Hospitality Gift is acceptable when it is less than $10 in value and the person is not involved in any ongoing Procurement.
+5. A Hospitality Gift is acceptable when it is no more than $50 in value and the person or department accepting the gift is not involved in any ongoing Procurement.

 7. Use of University Property and Auxiliaries